PaoloMazzon/Astro/docs/classes/Renderer.md

 Sets the shader that will be used for all further texture rendering (including sprites).
 Set `shader` to `null` to use the default texture shader.

-> 📝 It is an error to bind and use a shader without providing a buffer to the shader
+{: .warning }
-> if it expects one.
+It is an error to bind and use a shader without providing a buffer to the shader if it expects one.

 ## draw_rectangle_outline
 `static draw_rectangle_outline(x, y, w, h, rotation, x_origin, y_origin, outline_thickness)`